 The process of pickling jalapeno peppers is similar to pickling other vegetables, but it does require some special attention to the heat level of the peppers themselves.

 This recipe doesn't require lots of peppers or even a pressure canner (we'll get into canning another time!
 Of course, quick pickling means these do not last as long, but it's an easy recipe that will get you in the mood for pickled peppers.
-If you're looking to do more with your peppers, you can make a sweet simple syrup, infuse it in honey roast them in the oven, dry them and more!
+If you want to do more with your peppers, you can make a simple syrup, infuse it in honey, roast them in the oven, dry them, and more!

 Choose whole jalapeños.
 Look for those that are firm and smooth-skinned with an even color.
 Storing them in a plastic bag in your crisper drawer will keep them fresh for up to two weeks.